crqra/eslint-config-crqra/README.md

 # Personal ESLint Config

-This is an opionated configuration preset for ESLint.
+This is an opinionated configuration preset for ESLint.

 ## Setting up